Point processes of the Poisson-Skellam family: Generalized Skellam family

 \begin{proof}[Proof (Theorem \ref{teoremaDefinzioniEquivalentiSkellamGeneralizzato})]

-We start by observing that the process in ($ii$) has independent increments since the $N_i$ possess this property $\forall\ i$ and they are independent processes.
+We start by observing that the process in ($ii$) has independent increments since the $N_i$ have this property for all $i\in\mathcal{I}$ and they are independent processes.
 Then, we readily derive the probability generating function of the process at time $t\ge0$.

 We now prove that the probability generating function of the process in ($i$) at time $t\ge0$ coincides with (\ref{funzioneGeneratriceSkellamGeneralizzatoNonOmogeneo}).
 Let $p_n(t) = P\{S(t) = n\}$, from (\ref{definizioneInfinitesimaleSkellamGeneralizzatoNonOmogeneo}) we obtain the difference-differential equation